Workplace psychological safety is "not about being nice"

 • Some team members deliberately act in a way that undermines others’ efforts.

 • Members feel their unique skills and talents are not valued or used.

-But, to be a great boss, one who's determined to play Simon Sinek's "infinite game", you must get your people to talk frankly.
+But, to be a great boss, one who has learned about the benefits of psychological safety at work, you know it's important for your people to talk frankly.

 It’s not easy.
 Who wants to speak up when you have a boss who can fire you, and peers who can shun you?